dgroomes/java-foreign-function-and-memory-api-playground/memory-leak/README.md

      alternative memory allocators beside `malloc`, like `jemalloc`, but that's just not a thing.
 So, what you have to do is call back into the C library which needs to expose a function that frees the memory.
 So, integrating to foreign functions absolute exposes you to classic C memory management problems.
 But, that's just trade off.
-* [ ] IN PROGRESS Turn this into a 'memory-leak' subproject which shows an example memory leak.
+* [x] DONE Turn this into a 'memory-leak' subproject which shows an example memory leak.
 The idea is that when calling a C library, you still need to explicitly manage the memory allocated by the C functions.
 FFM API does not save you from this burden.
 Specifically, I'll implement a commandline program that reads a line-count for a file using C code.
 But the function keeps the read content in-memory, and it's up to the caller to free it.
 You should be able to see, in